-If you get Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits, the Social Security Administration’s (SSA) has work incentives programs that can help you return to work.
-Work incentives include:
+If you get Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits, the Social Security Administration (SSA) has work incentives programs that can help you return to work.
+These work incentives include:

 - Continued cash benefits for a period of time while you work;